imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 }'
 ```

-You should see a JSON response like this which contains the JWT token.
+You should see a JSON response like this, which contains the JWT token.
 Actual values will vary.

 ```javascript
 {